 How accurate is predictive consumer analytics?

 Companies used to have to plot out customer interactions for users to trigger throughout their customer journey.
 These triggers were touchpoints like clicks, signups, video views, or reaching certain milestones.
-But companies at the pinnacle of the industry appreciate that this has now been surpassed by AI technology, as it can work for individual consumer without needing to trip over a KPI to trigger a response.
+But companies at the pinnacle of the industry appreciate that this has now been surpassed by AI technology, as it can work for individual consumers without needing to trip over a KPI to trigger a response.
 This is the behavioural data your predictive analytics algorithm will crunch.

-As well as appreciating and utilising the timing on email communication, it always knows products with the highest buying propensity, namely that what it offers that individual consumer will always be the one with the higher opportunity for conversion.
+As well as appreciating and utilising the timing on email communication, it always knows the products with the highest buying propensity, namely that what it offers that individual consumer will always be the one with the higher opportunity for conversion.
 Not what her best mate will buy.

 The relationship between predictive analytics and consumer behaviour